 • What role does gratefulness play in the poet’s ability to notice and appreciate the gifts of imperfection?

-Once you’ve spent a little time with the poem, try this simple practice:
+Once you’ve spent a little time with the poem, you’re ready to move onto today’s practice.

 • What gifts do these imperfections offer me?